skip-mev/skip-go-cosmwasm-contracts/contracts/adapters/swap/astroport/README.md

 ### `simulate_swap_exact_coin_in`

-Returns the coin out that would be received from swapping the `coin_in` specified in the call (swapped through the `swap_operatons` provided)
+Returns the coin out that would be received from swapping the `coin_in` specified in the call (swapped through the `swap_operations` provided)

 Query:
 ``` json